jameso12/txtIt/README.md

 development eviroment and will als use this video to see how to deploe the final project.

 Since I have seen/read many tutorials, each with their own unique way of developing this project, I will be putting everything concerning the pythn logic of the project in a single file (main focus is to make this project work locally).
+That file is txtitapp.py by the way.

 After the project works locally, I will look into how i can split the python logic into multiple files without breaking the projects;
 hopefully by the time I look into giving the project a better file structure I would have enough knowledge on how to actually do so.